 A Quick ANZAC Day History Lesson

 The Dardenelles is a waterway in Turkey which was used by Russia.
 During World War I the Allied Forces decided if they held this shipping lane it would cripple Germany’s allies of Turkey and Russia.
-The Allied Forces decided to send Australian and New Zealand corps to capture the area.
-On 25th April 1915 the Australian’s and New Zealanders were deployed in small boats to row ashore but tides moved them from their original landing spot.
-Instead they landed at Gebe Tupe onto a rocky beach with steep cliffs to climb.
-The Turks were waiting and there was a lot of carnage as the Turks held the high ground so the allied forces had to dig in trenches.
-And the name diggers for soldiers was borne, as were the ANZACs and the ANZAC spirit of mateship.
+The Allied Forces decided to send Australian and New Zealand troops to capture the area.
+At dawn on 25th April 1915 the Australians and New Zealanders were deployed from large warships in small boats to row ashore.
+What wasn’t expected were tides moving them from their original landing spot.
+Instead, they came ashore at Gebe Tupe onto a rocky beach with steep cliffs to climb.
+The Turks were waiting.
+There was a lot of carnage as the Turks held the high ground so the allied forces had to dig trenches to hide and live in.
+And the name diggers for soldiers was borne, as were the ANZACs and the ANZAC spirit of mate ship.

-During World War I, it was scene to some intense battles – including the Gallipoli Campaign which saw devastating losses for both Allied and Turish troops.
-There are ow many cemeteries in the area and it is a site of pilgrimage for Turks, Australians and New Zealanders.
-And so, on the 25th April every year, Australians and New Zealanders celebrate Anzac Day.
+During World War I, the area was scene to some intense battles and during the 9 month Gallipoli campaign there were devastating losses for both Allied and Turkish troops.
+There are now many cemeteries in the area and it is a site of pilgrimage for Turks, Australians and New Zealanders.
+And so, on the 25th April every year, Australians and New Zealanders celebrate Anzac Day to commemorate what the soldiers did, fighting for freedom.

 ANZAC Day celebrations usually begin before the sun comes up as people get up early to greet the dawn with a dawn service.
 This time is celebrated as this is when the Australian and New Zealand forces arrived on the shores in Turkey.
+Services are solemn with prayers.
+Breakfast is often served afterwards.
 There are further celebrations during the day with services and marches to cenotaphs.
-Then people head to the RSL’s (Returned Services League) Clubs or pubs where they play a game called 2 Up – the only day it is legal to play this game – and enjoy the company of their mates.
+People often head to the RSL (Returned Services League) Clubs or pubs where they play a game called 2 Up – the only day it is legal to play this game in Australia and New Zealand, and enjoy the company of their mates.

 Two-up on ANZAC Day